kwokyto/a-safe-space/README.md

 ## FAQs

-The FAQ for the bot can be found [here](faq/faq.md "A Safe Space FAQ")
+The FAQ for the bot can be found [here](faq/faq.md "A Safe Space FAQ").

 ## Debugging